OllieSHunt/utility-scripts/README.md

 # Utility Scripts
 Some usefull nushell scripts.

+## Scripts

+### CPU Frequency Manager
+A small utility that adjusts the CPU frequency governor.

+command: `freq`

+### Offline Web
+A nushell script that greatly simplifies the process of making offline clones of websites.

+command: `oweb`

+## Installation
-To use them add the following to your `configuration.nix`:
+If you are using nix then add the following to your `configuration.nix`:
 ```nix
 environment.systemPackages = with pkgs; [
   (callPackage (builtins.fetchGit {